lsst-dm/dmtn-113/index.rst

 as it has to fetch and save large number of records in PPDB.

 AP Prototype
 ============

 Alert Production prototype is an application that simulates AP pipeline and uses PPDB interface to fetch/store DIA objects and sources.
-Initially PPDB implementation was developed as part of this prototype in lsst-dm/l1dbproto package.
-As implementation matured it has been moved to lsst/dax_ppdb package which is also used now by AP group for pipeline implementation.
+Initially PPDB implementation was developed as part of this prototype in ``lsst-dm/l1dbproto`` package.
+As implementation matured it has been moved to ``lsst/dax_ppdb`` package which is also used now by AP group for pipeline implementation.

-Prototype application (``ap_proto``) contains mock implementation of Difference Image Analisys which is based on pre-computed posistion of a variable objects.
+Prototype application (``ap_proto``) contains mock implementation of Difference Image Analysis which is based on pre-defined position of a variable objects.
 The average density of the variable objects is defined so that it produces about 10,000 sources per visit.
 On top of that mock DIA adds additional 50% random sources representing noise.
 Mock DIA does not generate any physical